marchete/RN_Explorer/src/solorunner/readme.md

 # Single CPU Solver for Number Shifting.

+***The code is INTENTIONALLY broken, it won't compile right out of the box.
+You need to fix the marked TODO's, if you know some C++ it can be done in less than 5 minutes***
 ***This code is not for running on Codingame directly, but for using it locally***

 Solutions are saved on files, that can be submitted to Codingame with PHP code.
 Submittable solutions are at the end of SOLUTION_* files, it starts with a password_level + list of moves.
 Tested on Ubuntu 18.04 LTS.